Driving Basics &

 agencies will allow one-way rentals within Germany (pick-up the car in

-one city and return it at another) for no extra fee.
+one city and return it at another) at no extra fee.
 If you want

 to do this, make sure that this is the case before you rent.
 Most